heffrey78/3d-navigation-website/README.md

 - Verify that all files are in the correct location and have the right content.
 - Try clearing your browser cache and reloading the page.
 - If using Chrome, test in an Incognito window to rule out extension conflicts.
+- Ensure you're running the application through the local server and not directly from the file system.

 ## Reporting Issues